Tennis Betting Sites

 Live Streaming and Commentary

-Whether you like to bet on tennis on an exchange like Betfair or a site with massive market like Ladbrokes or a site with loads of offers like Paddy Power you may as well watch the game as you bet.
+Whether you like to bet on tennis on an exchange like Betfair, a site with massive market like Ladbrokes, or a site with loads of offers like Paddy Power you may as well watch the game as you bet.
 Read bookmaker reviews in this section or in the betting sites section to find more about who streams what.

 Why not mix and match?
-Many bookies simply require you to have an account with some funds in order to stream so you can always watch the game with a streaming bookie and bet with another if they say have better odds or offers.
+Many bookies simply require you to have a funded account in order to stream so you can always watch the game with a streaming bookie and bet with another if they have better odds or offers.

-Some bookies offer audio commentaries and all offer some form of live text commentary for you to keep up with the game.
-Tennis is widely broadcast too on TV channels from the BBC, Sky and Eurosport.
+Some bookies offer audio commentaries too and all offer some form of live text commentary for you to keep up with the game.
+Tennis is widely broadcast on TV channels too, from the BBC, Sky and Eurosport.

 Odds and Payouts